MrSkeeter/CPSC_FINAL_Project/README.md

 That one script contains all logic and user interaction.
 No extra packages are required—just Python 3.8+.

 # 2 How the code is organised inside roulette_duel.py
-Line range    Section	Key classes / functions	What it does \n 1 – 110	      Config + Gun	USE_MC, MC_SAMPLES, class Gun	Toggles Monte-Carlo search; handgun model with fire(), eject(), clone(), and reload().
+Line range -  Section	Key classes / functions	What it does
+1 – 110	      Config + Gun	USE_MC, MC_SAMPLES, class Gun	Toggles Monte-Carlo search; handgun model with fire(), eject(), clone(), and reload().
 120 – 210	    Player + Items	class Player, use_item()	Base player, life tracking, item effects (cigarettes, crystal, sand, whiskey).
 215 – 305	    Human interface	class HumanPlayer	Simple input / print prompts; crystal grants an extra decision loop.